 Decision Framing optimizes for coherence under uncertainty.

 Decisions cannot be reduced to answers.
 They must be expressed as frames.
+These five appear repeatedly across every serious domain — M&A, capital allocation, competitive strategy, and exit planning.

 Not every event warrants a response.